Weather Warnings - Flood Advice - West Gippsland

 and South Gippsland Rivers, and Gippsland Lakes)

-No flooding is expected to develop in the Gippsland Lakes.
+No flooding is expected in the Gippsland Lakes.

 The Bureau of Meteorology is continuing to monitor the situation and will issue